opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/rds.rst

 1. About
 ========

-* Use this component to deploy the Relational Database Service (RDS) on Open Telekom Cloud.
+* Use this component to deploy the Relational Database Service (RDS) on T-Cloud Public.
 With RDS, you can deploy a MySQL, PostgreSQL, or Microsoft SQL Server.
-* RDS is a cloud service with auto-backup, auto-upgrade and high availability features, which are fully managed via Open Telekom Cloud console.
+* RDS is a cloud service with auto-backup, auto-upgrade and high availability features, which are fully managed via the Web console .
-* Because the cloud service is fully managed by Open Telekom Cloud, users cannot SSH to the RDS Virtual Machine.
+* Because the cloud service is fully managed by T-Cloud Public, users cannot SSH to the RDS Virtual Machine.
 If you wish to have a full control of the VM, use the :ref:`mysql` instead.

 2. How to use
 =============